 For the majority of freelance artists, the period of social distancing was a time of ‘productive invisibility’.

-The exhibition series “Future Statements” shows precisely this working phase, as exemplified in the studios of Carsten Goering, Christian Holze, Wanda Stolle and Claus Georg Stabe.
+The exhibition “CAPSULE” shows precisely this working phase, as exemplified in the studios of Carsten Goering, Christian Holze, Wanda Stolle and Claus Georg Stabe.
 These represent four very different artistic approaches.
 However, all of them explore, in a certain sense, the manipulative and at the same time liberating possibilities of media synthesis and penetration.
 They lead into the border layers of material and appearance or system and environment.
 The display of the current exhibition is reminiscent of a still-wrapped work of art waiting to be discovered.